BYAIVAB/-llm_diagnosis_recommender/README.md

 # LLM Diagnosis Recommender

+## Project Documentation

+For detailed information about the project, please refer to our [Full Documentation](docs/project_documentation.md).

 ## Project Overview

 This project demonstrates an **LLM-powered system for diagnosing anomalies in sensor data and recommending solutions**.
 It's designed to help technicians quickly understand complex issues and get actionable steps for resolution, directly from their data.